rendurok/jedipedia-file-reader-cnv-tree/README.md

 ### Bookmarklet

-Not supported, since webpak uses single-line comments in the built file that mess with bookmarklets.
+Not supported, since webpack uses single-line comments in the built file that mess with bookmarklets.
 However, if you know what you're doing and really want to use a bookmarklet, it should work if you just manually remove all single-line comments first.

 ## Usage